 What you will learn

-Candidates should be able to apply and understand how to tailor PRINCE2® effectively to a project within an organization environment supporting PRINCE2®.
-Specifically candidates should
+Delegates will be able to apply and understand how to tailor PRINCE2® effectively to a project within an organization environment supporting PRINCE2®.
+Specifically delegates should

 - Understand the relationships between the roles, management products, principles, themes, techniques and processes